zen-karia/Structify/README.md

 # Structify
-A Modern Chrome Extension that organizes tabs based on various categories and helps to jump to that particular tab in seconds whenever required
+Structify is a modern Chrome extension that uses AI to automatically organize your open tabs into smart categories like Work, Social Media, Entertainment, and more.
+Instantly jump to any tab by category, enjoy real-time updates as you browse, and keep your workflow clutter-free—all with a beautiful, intuitive interface.